‘The Walking Dead’ Ratings Make A Major Comeback On AMC

 — The Walking Dead (@TheWalkingDead) March 11, 2017

-Fans of The Walking Dead will also see this Sunday that The Kingdom is about to have their own run-in with the Saviors and that is a good sign for Rick and Alexandria.
+Fans of The Walking Dead will also see this Sunday that The Kingdom is about to have their own run in with the Saviors and that is a good sign for Rick and Alexandria.

 Be sure to tune into the next episode of The Walking Dead Sunday on AMC.